Waqt Ne Kiya – The Introspective Songs of Kaifi Azmi

 Hum ko jeena padtaa thha, khwaahish kab thi jeene ki

 Ab jo aake tum ne hume jeenaa sikhaa diya hai

 Chalo duniya nayi basaayenge

-Aaj socha to aansu bhar aaye is another outstanding ghazal, manifesting the helplessness of a call girl who finds herself falling back into the hell from where she wanted to escape.
+Aaj socha to aansu bhar aaye was another outstanding ghazal, manifesting the helplessness of a call girl who finds herself falling back into the hell from where she wanted to escape.

 Yeh mana meri jaan mohabbat saza hai (Rafi, Balbir & Chorus) was an exceptionally well done qawalli.

 But the song that just sweeps you away is Tum jo mil gaye ho.
 It has got the rhythm of the crashing waves and pouring rain in every note.
 It rises and falls like the tidal sea waves, races like the wind and then slows down to a gentle pitter-patter only to pick up the pace again at a frenetic speed.
 What an amazing song, composition and rendition by the trio of Kaifi Azmi-Madan Mohan-Rafi.